jimburton/M269/tutorials/practice-block-two/README.md

 	arity = len(inspect.signature(comp).parameters)
 	```

 	If `arity` is 1, proceed as before.
-If it is 2 there is no need to
+If it is 2 then we pass in its
-    use `getattr` to retrieve an instance method.
-We can simply treat
-    `key` as a function and pass in its two arguments, the objects to
-    be compared.
-Recall that the result of this function will be an
+    two arguments, the objects to be compared.
+Recall that the result
-    int which is either -1, 0 or 1.
+    of this function will be an int which is either -1, 0 or 1.

 	Remove the calls to `cmp_to_key` from `sort_o_pred` and
     `sort_char_pred` and see whether the tests still pass.